jluna0413/CultivAREmergent/docs/generated/README.md

 #### app/handlers/strain_handlers.py

-This module provides functions for managing plant strains within the CultivAR application.
-It includes functionalities for retrieving strain information, adding new strains, and handling strain-related data.
+This module provides functions for managing plant cultivars within the CultivAR application.
+It includes functionalities for retrieving cultivar information, adding new cultivars, and handling cultivar-related data.

 **Functions:**

 -   `get_strains()`:
-    -   Retrieves all plant strains from the database.
+    -   Retrieves all plant cultivars from the database.
-    -   Returns a `list` of dictionaries, each containing information about a strain (ID, name, breeder, indica/sativa percentages, etc.).
+        -   Returns a `list` of dictionaries, each containing information about a cultivar (ID, name, breeder, indica/sativa percentages, etc.).
--   `add_strain(data)`:
+    -   `add_cultivar(data)`:
-    -   Adds a new plant strain to the database.
+        -   Adds a new plant cultivar to the database.
-    -   `data` (dict): A dictionary containing the strain's data (name, breeder, indica/sativa percentages, etc.).
+        -   `data` (dict): A dictionary containing the cultivar's data (name, breeder, indica/sativa percentages, etc.).
     -   Returns `{"success": True, "id": int}` on success, `{"success": False, "error": str}` on failure.

 **Example Usage:**